-It is a Local Nature Reserve within the Green Infrastructure along the Trent floodplain and is a natural and semi-natural greenspace situated in the river/canal corridor between the River Trent, the Trent and Mersey Canal and the Scotch Brook.
+It is a Local Nature Reserve within the Green Infrastructure along the Trent floodplain and is a natural and semi-natural greenspace situated in the river/canal corridor between the River Trent, the Trent and Mersey canal and the Scotch Brook.
 The Town Council owns and manages the reserve.
 In recent years this area has been greatly improved with the addition of a disabled friendly access bridge, new footpaths including a small circular walk, a small amphitheatre and two wetland scrapes heavily planted with indigenous wild flowers.
-It is managed as a hay meadow and being close to the heart of Stone it is a well-known and well-used site.
-It offers beautiful scenery tranquillity and engenders a sense of well-being amongst locals and visitors.
+It is managed as a hay meadow and being close to the heart of Stone it is a wellused site.
+It offers beautiful scenery tranquillity and engenders a sense of wellbeing amongst local and visitors.